If you require assistance installing or configuring Sync, or need any other help, contact our Support team.

 Select your own delimiter when syncing

-When you are adding a file or directory data item, the Autodetect Delimiter option is selected by default.
+The Autodetect Delimiter option is available for files and directories and it's selected by default.
 As the name suggests, this option automatically recognizes common delimiters that might be used to separate your data, such as commas and tabs, and separates the data into columns accordingly.

 You might prefer Sync to ignore these delimiters and select a specific delimiter to use instead.
 This option is useful if your data contains other delimiters, such as ^ symbol.
 If this is the case, clear (uncheck) the Autodetect Delimiter checkbox and enter a delimiter in the box below it.
+Note that the tab delimiter is only compatible with TXT files.

 Ignore quotes